suakow/mcan-vqa-thai/README.md

 We used VQA 2.0 as dataset by selected 8,000 question-answer pairs as training set and 2,000 pairs as test set from original VQA 2.0 validation set.
 All of selected 10,000 question-answer pairs were translated to Thai by Google Translate and manually verified by our group.

-About the image feature, we used original extracted feature from original repository which able to download by this link[https://awma1-my.sharepoint.com/personal/yuz_l0_tn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyuz%5Fl0%5Ftn%2FDocuments%2Fshare%2Fmscoco%5Fbottom%5Fup%5Ffeatures&originalPath=aHR0cHM6Ly9hd21hMS1teS5zaGFyZXBvaW50LmNvbS86ZjovZy9wZXJzb25hbC95dXpfbDBfdG4vRXNmQmxibUsxUVpGaENPRnByNGM1SFVCelVWMGFIMmgxTWNuUEcxaldBeHl0UT9ydGltZT1TWE1KZjE0WjJVZw]
+About the image feature, we used original extracted feature from original repository which able to download by this [link](https://awma1-my.sharepoint.com/personal/yuz_l0_tn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyuz%5Fl0%5Ftn%2FDocuments%2Fshare%2Fmscoco%5Fbottom%5Fup%5Ffeatures&originalPath=aHR0cHM6Ly9hd21hMS1teS5zaGFyZXBvaW50LmNvbS86ZjovZy9wZXJzb25hbC95dXpfbDBfdG4vRXNmQmxibUsxUVpGaENPRnByNGM1SFVCelVWMGFIMmgxTWNuUEcxaldBeHl0UT9ydGltZT1TWE1KZjE0WjJVZw)

+## Trianing